sebastiantoh/sml-slang/src/typechecker/README.md

 We unify the set of constraints to solve for `t`, outputting type error if a unifying type is unavailable.

+`if fresh 't` refers to initialisation of a new type variable that has not been used before.

 # Rules

 ## Expressions